Aloof-Barry/ApptTracker/README.txt

 JavaFX SDK 18.0.1
 MySQL-connector-java-8.0.29

 How to run the program:   Paths should be correctly set for the VM.
-Check the below steps if their is an issue
+Check the below steps if there is an issue

 File/Project Structure/ Libraries:    Set lib to path C:\Users\LabUser\Desktop\javafx-sdk-17.0.1\lib
                                       Set MySQL Connector to C:\Users\LabUser\Desktop\mysql-connector-java-8.025\mysql-connector-java-8.0.25.jar